Markanime/NewgroundsCloudSaveUnity2019/README.md

-# Newgrounds.io Save Cloud for Unity 2019
+# Newgrounds.io Cloud save for Unity 2019
-Newgrounds Cloud add-on for the deprecated Josh Tuttle's Newgrounds for Unity.
+Newgrounds Cloud save add-on for the deprecated Josh Tuttle's Newgrounds for Unity.
 Compatible with Unity 2019

 ## Why did you do this ?
 My game [Pad of Time](https://www.padoftime.com "Pad of Time") was finished with Unity 2019, and unfortunately Newgrounds.io doesn't support it for Save Cloud.